-Symposium themes include Health, Transportation, Environment and Sustainability.
+Symposium themes included Health, Transportation, Environment and Sustainability.

-- Learn from international and national experts from multiple disciplines and sectors
+- To learn from international and national experts from multiple disciplines and sectors

-- Exchange ideas and engage in an interdisciplinary and multi-sector dialogue
+- To exchange ideas and engage in an interdisciplinary and multi-sector dialogue

-- Showcase your research findings, programs, interventions, case studies or impact of policy or advocacy
+- To showcase your research findings, programs, interventions, case studies or impact of policy or advocacy

-- Engage in facilitating the change towards a healthier and more sustainable future, and
+- To engage in facilitating the change towards a healthier and more sustainable future, and

-- Explore what the University of Otago, Dunedin and New Zealand have to offer.
+- To explore what the University of Otago, Dunedin and New Zealand have to offer.